If you’re having children at your wedding but you’re not sure how much to entertain them, feed them, or generally do with them… you are not alone.

 ENTERTAINMENT

-Kids don’t necessary need entertaining at weddings – it really does depend on how many are coming and how old they are.
-But if you do want to lay on some entertainment for your youngest guests I’ve seen bouncy castles, magic shows, a kids room set up with toys and films, a science entertainer, and even a snake show!!
-(Yes, you did hear correct!)
+Kids don’t always need entertainment.
+It depends on how many are coming and how old they are.
+But if you do want something, I’ve seen it all: bouncy castles, magic shows, a dedicated kids’ room, a science entertainer, and yes… even a snake show.

 SPEECHES